-Dragon Ball Super Episode 77-78 Spoilers: Goku, Zeno Plan A Multiverse Match T
+‘Dragon Ball Super’ Episode 77-78 Spoilers: Goku, Zeno Plan A Multiverse Match T

-The two episode previews for Dragon Ball Super Universe Survival Arc tournament has already been aired.
+The two episode previews for Dragon Ball Super Universe Survival Arc tournament has already aired.
 Fans are excited for Episode 77 since it will be the start of another exciting saga.
 Unfortunately, the highly anticipated match between the strongest fighters in all 12 universes might not happen in Dragon Ball Super Episode 77 and 78.

 Episode 77 Spoilers

 Among the things that many fans are looking forward to Dragon Ball Super is the introduction of Bulla, Bulma and Vegeta’s daughter.
-Dragon Ball Super Episode 77 preview reveals that Vegeta skipped on training to be with his wife who might give birth soon.
+Dragon Ball Super Episode 77 preview reveals that Vegeta skipped on training to be with his wife, who might give birth soon.
 While the Prince of Saiyans is busy with his husbandly duties, Goku is training hard with Whis.
-However, a quiet and monotonous life has always been too boring for Goku and he thinks up of something that could make things more exciting.
+However, a quiet and monotonous life has always been too boring for Goku, and he thinks up of something that could make things more exciting.

 Dragon Ball Super Episode 77 spoilers reveal that Goku will remember that the Omni King mentioned a tournament where he will gather the strongest fighters in all 12 universes and pit them against each other.
-Goku has always been excited about the prospect of facing fighters that are stronger than him and he is looking forward to the match.
+Goku has always been excited about the prospect of facing fighters who are stronger than him and he is looking forward to the match.
 Ultimately, Goku will pitch the idea to the Omni King.

 Episode 78 Spoilers

-The first episode in the Universe Survival Arc might not be too action-packed but it is going to lead to the Omniverse tournament.
-The spoilers for Dragon Ball Super Episode 78 are out and it confirms that Episode 77 will probably just be a review of how life has been for the Universe 6 fighters.
+The first episode in the Universe Survival Arc might not be too action-packed, but it is going to lead to the Omniverse tournament.
+The spoilers for Dragon Ball Super Episode 78 are out, confirming that Episode 77 will probably just be a review of how life has been for the Universe 6 fighters.
 Based on the spoilers for Episode 78, the Omni King will make the decision to hold the multiverse tournament.

 While consulting with Goku, Omni King might ask all Gods of Destruction to come and announce that he is going to hold a multiverse tournament.
 From the short snippet for Episode 78, it seems that the Gods of Destruction from 12 different worlds will gather in the Omni King’s palace.
 This could be the episode where the Gods from different worlds are first seen together as they bow to a superior being.
 The Omni King will also reveal that the survival of a particular universe will depend on how their fighters perform.

 Since the Dragon Ball Super Episode 78 spoilers are quite vague, it is quite open to interpretation.
-This episode might show all the fighters gathered in one place together with the Gods representing their universe but it remains to be seen if the first match will take place in this episode.
+This episode might show all the fighters gathered in one place together with the Gods representing their universe, but it remains to be seen if the first match will take place in this episode.

 Gods of Destruction

 Thanks to the extended preview for Dragon Ball Super Universe Survival arc, the appearances of all 12 Gods of Destruction has been revealed.
-Interesting enough, each God has a distinct appearance although their power levels and disposition are yet to be revealed.
+Interesting enough, each God has a distinct appearance, although their power levels and disposition are yet to be revealed.

 Que les párece los 12 d destrutores. pic.twitter.com/6Dkdw8tnUa